kuzzleio/sdk-dart/doc/2/controllers/auth/check-rights/index.md

 ## Returns

-Returns a boolean telling whether the provided request would have been allowed or not
+Returns a boolean telling whether the provided request is allowed or not.

 ## Usage